Aileron: Frise ailerons

 A claimed benefit of the Frise aileron is the ability to counteract adverse yaw.
 To do so, the leading edge of the aileron has to be sharp or bluntly rounded, which adds significant drag to the upturned aileron and helps counterbalance the yaw force created by the other aileron turned down.
 This can add some unpleasant, nonlinear effect and/or potentially dangerous aerodynamic vibration (flutter).
 Adverse yaw moment is basically countered by aircraft yaw stability and also by the use of differential aileron movement.

+The Frise-type aileron also forms a slot, so air flows smoothly over the lowered aileron, making it more effective at high angles of attack.
+Frise-type ailerons may also be designed to function differentially.
+Like the differential aileron, the Frise-type aileron does not eliminate adverse yaw entirely.
+Coordinated rudder application is still needed when ailerons are applied.

 Differential ailerons

 By careful design of the mechanical linkages, the up aileron can be made to deflect more than the down aileron (e.g., US patent 1,565,097).
 This helps reduce the likelihood of a wing tip stall when aileron deflections are made at high angles of attack.
 In addition, the consequent differential in drag reduces adverse yaw (as also discussed above).
 The idea is that the loss of lift associated with the up aileron carries no penalty while the increase in lift associated with the down aileron is minimized.
 The rolling couple on the aircraft is always the difference in lift between the two wings.
 A designer at de Havilland invented a simple and practical linkage and their de Havilland Tiger Moth classic British biplane became one of the best-known aircraft, and one of the earliest, to use differential ailerons.